Pennsylvania Fly Fishing 4 min read

 Best Spots to Fish Little Lehigh Creek

 The best fly fishing is in the lower CRFFO section, where a 27-inch nine-pound brown trout was caught in the early 1990s.
-This section, however, sees an extreme amount of pressure due to its’ notoriety.
+However, this section experiences extreme pressure due to its notoriety.

-There are other options though, including some excellent water both up and downstream of the lower CRFFO section that receives little angling pressure after the first few weeks of the regular trout season opener.
+There are other options, though, including some excellent water both up and downstream of the lower CRFFO section, which receives little angling pressure after the first few weeks of the regular trout season opener.

-The section downstream of the lower CRFFO that run through the Allentown Park system is accessible by very well maintained trails, and there are plenty of trees to lend shade in the hotter summer months.
+The section downstream of the lower CRFFO that runs through the Allentown Park system is accessible by very well-maintained trails.
+Plenty of trees lend shade in the hotter summer months.

-There are dedicated parking areas available at the Hatchery section and the regulated area near Wild Cherry Lane.
-Other portions of the creek are easily accessible via roadside pulloffs (see map).
+Dedicated parking areas are available at the Hatchery section and the regulated area near Wild Cherry Lane.
+Roadside pulloffs make other portions of the creek easily accessible (see map).

 Stream Flow and Current Conditions